exercism/go/concepts/runes/about.md

 // Output: exercism
 ```

 Similarly, a string can be type converted to a slice of runes.
-Remember, without formatting verbs, printing a rune yields its underlying integer value:
+Remember, without formatting verbs, printing a rune yields its integer (decimal) value:

 ```go
 myString := "exercism"